lucasvmiguel/stock-api/README.md

 ## Roadmap

-- Remove `AutoMigrate` to implement some sort of manual migration system.
-- Organize `starter` package inside `cmd/api`
 - API docs are being described on the Readme.
 However, [OpenAPI](https://swagger.io/specification/) might be a good improvement in the future.
-- An extra layer to handler business logic (eg: service).
-At the moment, handler layer is dealing with the repository layer directly, this can be considered a bad design pattern in some cases.
 - Using a secret management service like [Doppler](https://www.doppler.com/) or [Vault](https://www.vaultproject.io/)